hyperledger-solang/solang/docs/language/types.rst

   space than the 256 bit storage slots.
 Any suggestions for solving this are very welcome!

   SipHash may serve as a way to implement mappings in memory, which would allow them to be local variables in functions.
-Although the Substrate environment provides a function to generate random numbers to serve as the hashes' secret, on Solana a safe alternative still needs to be found.
+Although, a safe alternative to random seeds still needs to be found.

 Contract Types
 ______________